PhilipThomas05/urban-broccoli/README.md

 # Project 2

 ## Description
 This application was intended to be used as a record (vinyl-albums)-resale platform.
 This project was intended to showcase both front and back-end development skills in a presentable package.
-This application- upon final completion- will allow users an opportunity to browse listings posted by othere users encompassing price, quality, genre, artist, and album title.
+This application- upon final completion- will allow users an opportunity to browse listings posted by other users detailing price, quality, genre, artist, and album title.
 The application allows for users to post and delete record listings as well as comment on them in an effort to make a purchase.
 This project was a challenge to us, and stretched us all creatively, logically, and developmentally.

 ## Installation
 No installation is required from the user.